Post-Award

 Hiring of Research Personnel:

 Please contact Mary-Susan Snyder ([email protected]) in Trinity’s HR department to initiate the hiring process of personnel for grant-funded positions.
 The hiring process can take several weeks to complete and should be initiated well in advance of your intended project start date.
-Note: Funds cannot be used towards student work-study matches.
+Federal funds cannot be used towards student work-study matches.
+Payments to independent contractors (professional service providers and other individuals who are not college employees) must be made directly by Trinity College.
+Specific information is required for reporting and tax purposes.
+Non-cash payments to individuals (participants and others) must be preapproved and documented to satisfy federal agency and IRS requirements.

 Responsible Conduct of Research (RCR):